k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 Sequence implementation is also required for [rule-based data generation implementation](16_tdm_data_generation_implementation.md) to maintain referential integrity of synthetic entity IDs.

-Starting with TDM V9.3, the following two sequence methods are supported:
+Starting with TDM V9.3, the following **two sequence handling methods** are supported:

 I. [Sequence handling based on Catalog](11a_tdm_sequence_implementation_based_on_catalog.md).